fdoliv/fdoliv.github.io/about/index.md

 title: "Computer Scientist: Analyzing dependability and performability in distributed systems to improve the quality of service"
 permalink: /about/
 layout: page
 excerpt: Hello folks, I'm student of computer science from Pernambuco, Brazil.
-This blog is for documentation about my research journey,  programming, devops and related.
+This blog is for documentation about my research journey,  programming and related.
 comments: false
 ---